Alessandra Ambrosio Shows Serious Skin In The Skimpiest Red String Bikini For Swimwear Shoot

 And she’s most definitely showing off all that hard work.

-Shortly before stripping own to the red two-piece this week, The Inquisitr shared a snap of Ambrosio and friend Gisele Coria rocking matching skimpy bikinis during a swimwear photo shoot at the beach.
+Shortly before stripping down to the red two-piece this week, The Inquisitr shared a snap of Ambrosio and friend Gisele Coria rocking matching skimpy bikinis during a swimwear photo shoot at the beach.